 BIOS Health delivers a platform for patients and healthcare teams to monitor patients’ health.
 Our company's registered address is 8 Bateman Mews, Cambridge, United Kingdom, CB2 1NN and we are registered with Companies House with the number 09575301.

 By signing up to use BIOS Health’s Services, you agree to allow us to collect, store, and process your data to provide our services, as well as to use your data for research purposes and algorithmic development.
-We take this responsibility extremely seriously and commit to maintaining utmost security to support this.
+If you are onboarded to BIOS’s services via a healthcare professional, that healthcare professional will have access to the data you collect via a secure reporting portal.
+We take this responsibility extremely seriously and commit to maintaining the utmost security to support this.
 You can stop using our Services at any time after which we will no longer collect new data from you.
 The data you have previously provided will continue to be used for research purposes.
 You have certain data rights under GDPR that are listed in more detail below.

 What data will we collect?

-Information inputted into our system by your healthcare team.
+Information input into our system by your healthcare team.